Heidijvr/NYT-Books-Search/README.md

 This application is built with a full stack social network app - **MERN** - which consists of: MONGODB, Express, React, and Node.js.

-The following npm packages are used on the client-side: axios, react, react-dom, react-router-dom, react-scripts,
+The following npm packages were used on the client-side: axios, react, react-dom, react-router-dom, react-scripts,

-The following npm packages are used on the server-side: axios, bootstrap, express, if-env, and mongoose.
+The following npm packages were used on the server-side: axios, bootstrap, express, if-env, and mongoose.

 The API is based on the google books api: https://www.googleapis.com/books/v1/volumes?q=isbn:0747532699